by Jeannie Hannemann, M.A.

 Get In Touch With Your Emotions

 It is important to realize that infertility is more than just a physical condition.
 It also involves many emotional issues such as intense feelings of anger, anxiety, frustration, helplessness, loneliness, grief, envy, and even depression.
 All these emotions can be debilitating if you don’t face them and work to counteract them.
 You may want to seek support from a professional counselor.
-Through counseling you can clarify your priorities, improve self concept and your coping skills.
+Through counseling, you can clarify your priorities, improve your self-concept, and your coping skills.